 There are 2 main asset statuses in Kenna which are used to filter assets in the Explore UI: Active and Inactive.
 By default, only Active assets are shown in the UI and returned via the API.

-Assets remain in Kenna indefinitely.
-It is important that the Kenna Asset Setting is configured so that decommissioned assets flip to inactive on the Kenna platform.
+It is important that the Kenna Asset Inactivity Limit Setting is configured so that decommissioned assets flip to inactive on the Kenna platform after they have not been reported by the scanner for a period of time.

 How Automatic Asset Expiration Works